JokerQyou/selfbuild/caddy/README.md

   try again after a failed build.
 - `make reset` reset all build state, thus removing `./go_src_cache` and `./caddy`.
 The next time you build, all source code will be fetched again.
-- `make install` installs all systemd service file for Caddy server to `/etc/systemd/system/caddy.service`.
+- `make install` installs a systemd service file for Caddy server to `/etc/systemd/system/caddy.service`.
 Use with caution.
 It is only tested on AMD64 Linux platform.
 You might also want to modify the installed service file to add your own customizations.